Epic Appalachians Bike Tour

 Highlights: Activities could include: a tour of Oliver Wendell Holmes home, Hancock Shaker Village, Norman Rockwell Museum, or local hikes and mountain bike tours in the Berkshires.

 Highlights: The long scenic riverside ride along the Housatonic River and the lowest points on the Appalachian Trail are just steps away from our route at various points today.
-The ride is relatively easy as we follow the valley through the beautiful Massachusetts and Connecticut towns of Lenox, Stockbridge, Great Barrington, North Canaan and a lunch break at the charming Historical Society Park in Sheffield.
+The ride is relatively easy as we follow the valley through the beautiful MA and CT towns of Lenox, Stockbridge, Great Barrington, North Canaan and a lunch break at the charming Historical Society Park in Sheffield.

 Accommodations: Sharon Country Inn (casual)

-Highlights: Again today we will parallel the Appalachian Trail for most of the route.
+Highlights: Today, we will parallel the Appalachian Trail for most of the route.
 If you look over your left shoulder, the AT will follow the ridge on the opposite side of the Delaware River.
-We have a beautiful ride all morning along the Delaware River with a lunch stop at the Minisink Archaeological Site by the Delaware River Gap.
+We have a beautiful ride all morning along the Delaware River with a lunch stop at the Little Gap covered bridge.
 As we pull away from the river, the afternoon takes us through fertile farmlands and the lush green Pocono Mountains.
-Our stop for the evening is the town of Jim Thorpe.
-Named for the Olympic athlete, the town once known as Maulk Chunk was the site of coal mining along the Appalachians and brought out by steam engines along the Lehigh River.
+Our stop for the evening is the town of Jim Thorpe, named for the Olympic athlete.
+The town once known as Maulk Chunk was the site of coal mining along the Appalachians and brought out by steam engines along the Lehigh River.

 Highlights: Today is just more beautiful rolling farmlands and barns in the Pennsylvania Dutch Country.
 We parallel the mountain range and skirt in and out of once thriving mining town of Schuykill Haven.
 Much of the local industry now lends itself to farming and small service towns as well as popular tourist attractions as Hershey Park.
 We follow part of the Swatara Rail Trail to our stopping point of Grantville.

 Highlights: The Capital City Bike Trail follows the beautiful waterfront of the Susquehanna River.
 There you will see an abundance of retired and operational train bridges, tunnels and newly renovated recreational paths.
-Riding for the day is a small gradual uphill from the river valley, then rural farmland and small Pennsylvania farming towns to our destination of historic Gettysburg.
-There we will stay downtown and take in some of the Battlefield, today and tomorrow, before we leave for Harper’s Ferry, West Virginia.
+Riding for the day is a small gradual uphill from the river valley, then rural farmland and small PA farming towns to our destination of historic Gettysburg.
+We will stay downtown and take in some of the battlefield, today and tomorrow, before we leave for Harper’s Ferry, WV.

 Accommodations: Inn at Cemetery Hill (casual)

-Enjoy the day in the Battlefields by vehicle or by bike.
+Enjoy the day in the battlefields by vehicle, walking, or bike.

-Highlights: Today we gain two more states, Maryland and West Virginia.
-We travel more back roads through farm land and around the battlefields of Boonsboro and Gettysburg.
-We avoid the busy city of Frederick, MD, by staying in more residential and farming communities which parallel the new interstate and highway systems.
-We use part of the C&O Towpath to make our way into downtown Harper’s Ferry for two nights off.
+Highlights: Today we gain two more states, MD and WV.
+We travel more back roads through farmland and around the battlefields of Boonsboro and Gettysburg.
+We do travel through the city of Frederick, MD, but try to stay on more residential and farming roads which parallel the new interstate and highway systems.
+We use part of the C&O Towpath to make our way into downtown Harper’s Ferry.

 Accommodations: Quality Inn located in Historic District (casual)